ashswishwish/ODT2026-ProjectManagementAshithaVarada/README.md

 - what technologies are involved.

 **Response:**
-`[The project is a 2D pixel-art interactive game system** where Batman moves continuously across a city landscape, and the player must help him dodge obstacles such as buildings, enemies, and projectiles.
-The system combines screen-based gameplay with physical interaction** using sensors/buttons connected to an ESP32.
+`The project is a 2D pixel-art game (BATMANNER) where Batman navigates a city landscape, dodging obstacles and enemies.
+All player input comes from a custom physical console built around an ESP32 microcontroller with two HW-504 analogue joysticks.
+The console pairs to the game host over Bluetooth Low Energy, appearing as a standard HID keyboard so no special drivers are needed.

-The experience is designed to be **fast, reactive, and replayable**, emphasizing reflexes and timing.
-The pixel aesthetic creates nostalgia, while the physical interaction introduces embodiment, making it more engaging than a purely digital game.]`
+The experience combines embodied physical control with reactive lighting feedback.
+A single WS2812B NeoPixel breathes continuously and changes colour in real time based on which action is being performed — yellow for movement, orange for strafing, cyan for dash, green for fire, red for pause — creating an immediate sensory link between what the player does physically and what happens on screen.
+This makes the console feel alive, not just functional.`

 ---